 - The initial estimated value does not represent a minimum or maximum price at which we, BAC, BofAS or any of our other affiliates would be willing to purchase your Notes in any secondary market (if any exists) at any time.
 The value of your Notes at any time after issuance will vary based on many factors that cannot be predicted with accuracy, including the performance of the Underlying Stock, our and BAC's creditworthiness and changes in market conditions. - We cannot assure you that a trading market for your Notes will ever develop or be maintained.
 We will not list the Notes on any securities exchange.
 We cannot predict how the Notes will trade in any secondary market or whether that market will be liquid or illiquid. - The Contingent Coupon Payment, Early Redemption Amount or Redemption Amount, as applicable, will not reflect the price of the Underlying Stock other than on the Observation Dates.
 The price of the Underlying Stock during the term of the Notes other than on the Observation Dates will not affect payments on the Notes.
 Notwithstanding the foregoing, investors should generally be aware of the performance of the Underlying Stock while holding the Notes.
 The calculation agent will determine whether each Contingent Coupon Payment is payable and will calculate the Early Redemption Amount or the Redemption Amount, as applicable, by comparing only the Starting Value, the Coupon Barrier or the Threshold Value, as applicable, to the Observation Value or the Ending Value.
 No other price of the Underlying Stock will be taken into account.
-As a result, if the Notes are not automatically called prior to maturity, you will receive less than the principal amount at maturity even if the price of the Underlying Stock has increased at certain times during the term of the Notes before the Underlying Stock decreases to a price that is less than the Threshold Value as of the Valuation Date. - The Underlying Stock has limited actual historical information.
-The Underlying Stock commenced trading on the Nasdaq recently.
-Because the Underlying Stock is of recent origin and limited actual historical performance data exists with respect to it, your investment in the Notes may involve a greater risk than investing in notes linked to an underlying stock with a more established record of performance. - Trading and hedging activities by us, the Guarantor and any of our other affiliates may create conflicts of interest with you and may affect your return on the Notes and their market value.
+As a result, if the Notes are not automatically called prior to maturity, you will receive less than the principal amount at maturity even if the price of the Underlying Stock has increased at certain times during the term of the Notes before the Underlying Stock decreases to a price that is less than the Threshold Value as of the Valuation Date. - Trading and hedging activities by us, the Guarantor and any of our other affiliates may create conflicts of interest with you and may affect your return on the Notes and their market value.
 We, the Guarantor or one or more of our other affiliates, including BofAS, may buy or sell shares of the Underlying Stock, or futures or options contracts on the Underlying Stock, or other listed or over-the-counter derivative instruments linked to the Underlying Stock.
 We, the Guarantor or one or more of our other affiliates, including BofAS, may execute such purchases or sales for our own or their own accounts, for business reasons, or in connection with hedging our obligations under the Notes.
 These transactions may present a conflict of interest between your interest in the Notes and the interests we, the Guarantor and our other affiliates, including BofAS, may have in our or their proprietary accounts, in facilitating transactions, including block trades, for our or their other customers, and in accounts under our or their management.
 These transactions may affect the price of the Underlying Stock in a manner that could be adverse to your investment in the Notes.
-On or before the pricing date, any purchases or sales by us, the Guarantor or our other affiliates, including BofAS or others on its behalf (including for the purpose of hedging anticipated exposures), may affect the price of the Underlying Stock may change subsequent to the pricing date, adversely affecting the market value of the Notes.
+On or before the pricing date, any purchases or sales by us, the Guarantor or our other affiliates, including BofAS or others on its behalf (including for the purpose of hedging anticipated exposures), may have affected the price of the Underlying Stock.
+Consequently, the price of the Underlying Stock may change subsequent to the pricing date, adversely affecting the market value of the Notes.